shradhaebi/ensembl-static/metazoa/species/Nasonia/Nasonia_vitripennis/Nasonia_vitripennis_about.md

 About *Nasonia vitripennis*
 ---------------------------

-The jewel wasp (*Nasonia vitripennis*), was one of three closely-related *Nasonia* species sequenced by the Nasonia Genome Working Group \[1\], and is an important model for parasitoid genomics.
+The jewel wasp (*Nasonia vitripennis*), is an important model for parasitoid genomics.
 Female wasps inject venom (which is ultimately fatal) into a host pupa and lay eggs on its surface, beneath the wall of the puparium.
 After about 2 weeks the adult wasps, having fed on the pupa, eat their way through the puparium, where